 Finally Freedom: Peg and Zebulon at Forty Acres

-Zebulon and Peg were both enslaved at Forty Acres and both gained their freedom towards the end of their lives.
-Zebulon Prutt, known as Zeb, was the first enslaved worker to live at Forty Acres having been purchased by Moses Porter at the age of fourteen from Jerusha Chauncey.
-After Moses was killed at Bloody Morning Scout, a battle of the French and Indian War at Lake George, Zeb became the property of Elizabeth Pitkin Porter, Moses’ widow.
-He lived at Forty Acres until 1766, possibly fathering two girls, Roseanna, b.
-1761 and Phillis, b.
-1765 with Peg.
-Zebulon was also a freedom seeker; in 1766, he ran away from Forty Acres, prompting the family to place an ad in the Connecticut Courant calling for his recapture and his return.
+Zebulon Prutt and Margret Bowen (Peg) were both enslaved at Forty Acres and both gained their freedom towards the end of their lives.
+Zebulon was the first enslaved worker to live at Forty Acres having been purchased by Moses Porter at the age of fourteen from Jerusha Chauncey.
+After Moses was killed at Bloody Morning Scout, a battle of the French and Indian War at Lake George, Zebulon became the property of Elizabeth Pitkin Porter, Moses’ widow.
+Twelve years after this, in 1768, he self-emancipated, prompting the family to place an ad in the Connecticut Courant calling for his recapture and his return.
 The notice reads as follows:

 Run away from the Widow Elizabeth Porter of Hadley, a Negro Man named Zebulon Prut, about 30 years old, about five Feet high, a whitish Complexion, suppos’d to have a Squaw in Company: carried away with him, a light brown Camblet Coat, lin’d and trimm’d with the same Colour- a blue plan Cloth Coat, with Metal Buttons, without Lining- a new redish brown plain Cloth Coat, with Plate Buttons, no Lining—a light brown Waistcoat, and a dark brown ditto, both without Sleves—a Pair of Check’d, and a Pair of Tow Trowsers—a Pair of blue Yarn Stockings, and a Pair of Thread ditto—two Pair of Shoes—two Hats—an old red Duffell Great Coat. – Whoever will takeup said Negro, and bring him to Mrs Porter, or to Oliver Warner, of said Hadley, shall have Ten Dollars Reward, and all necessary Charges paid, by